gregpalmr/alluxio-secure-hadoop/README.md

      alluxio fs cat /user/user1/alluxio_table/alluxio_table.csv

+Make /user/user1 only accessible by user1 but not user2

+     alluxio fs chmod 750 /user/user1

 #### Step 2.
 Test Hive with the Alluxio virtual filesystem

 Confirm that the user1 user has a valid kerberos ticket